jasmyhigh/penumbra/docs/padr/PADR-001_Dutch_Auctions.md

 In design A, we have a single place to look up the state of any auction and which IDs have been used, but we can't know the type of that state until we read it and inspect the `Any`.
 In design B, we have a single place to look up whether an ID has been used, but no way to determine what type of auction that is.
 Given that we already want to have the `DutchAuctionDescription` hashed with the proto name to the auction ID (which is exactly the data of a protobuf `Any` type), design A may be preferable?
 (We chose design A).

 The component does not maintain a list of all open auctions in the chain state, because this is not necessary for it to function.
-Clients that want that information should consult an indexer.
+Clients who want that information should consult an indexer.

 ### Component Logic